 Employers can offer several tools along with CDHPs to help support behavior change.
 Domaszewicz cited several options that work well with CDHPs:

-- Telemedicine reinforces “right care at right time” messages.
+- Telemedicine reinforces “right care at the right time” messages.
 Employers have the option to waive co-pays to make telemedicine more attractive to employees.

 - Value-based insurance designs (VBID) are used to encourage patients to take preventive prescription medications to manage chronic conditions.
 Domaszewicz said 45 percent of employers that offered a CDHP also covered preventive drugs in an enhanced way, such as eliminating or lowering co-pays.